zongzw-devops/nginx-80-443/README.md

 This is a repo for running nginx in automation way to expose both 80 and 443

-**gen-certs**: Generate server.[crt|key]
+**run-nginx.sh**: the main entry to start docker container, one parameter need.

-* gen-cert-chain-key.sh: just run it to generate.
+**settings**: the template for running container.
+Copy the template to your local version and edit it. the variables are well commented.

-* gen-cert-chain-key.sh.log: the running logs, please notice the first line.
+**conf.d**: 2 configuration files for 80 and 443, addons, plus generated server.crt and server.key.

-**conf.d**: 2 configuration files for 80 and 443, plus generated server.crt and server.key.
-No optimization for ssl yet.
+ * The folder has been well organized.

-**nginx-80-443.sh**: The docker command to run nginx server as a container.
+ * Add more addons of yourself by editting **addons.conf**, and putting addon files under **addons/**.

 ## Usage: